A response in 2004 to a BBC campaign naming only Freddie Mercury as a person of colour among “100 Greatest Britons”.

 Provide people with the knowledge and confidence they need to help them to address their problem.

-The site is a repository of published material designed to raise awareness about social inequalities created or exacerbated by the COVID-19 pandemic.
-It offers links to current academic research, government reports, think pieces, webinars, news articles and other media sources.
+A repository of material about social inequalities created or exacerbated by the COVID-19 pandemic.
+With links to academic research, government reports, think pieces, webinars, news articles and other media sources.

 This hosts a growing collection of maps which helps to challenge our relationships with the land, people, and state.
 Many of the maps relate to the demography and distributions relating to Black issues.